-South Texas College students are responsible for becoming familiar with the payment due date of their registered course(es), and for paying the total cost of tuition and fees by means of cash, personal check, credit card (Visa, Discover, and MasterCard), money orders or a cashier's check.
+- South Texas College students are responsible for becoming familiar with the payment due date of their registered course(es), and for paying the total cost of tuition and fees by means of cash, personal check, credit card (Visa, Discover, and MasterCard), money orders or a cashier's check.
 Students may mail-in their payment.
 Mailed payments must be received and processed by the due date.
 Registered courses may each have a different payment due date.

+- · Payment Methods:

+- Online:

-- · Payment Methods: - Online. - Current Term Balance: View & Pay your balance in JagNet (user logins required) - Emergency Loans or Prior Term Balance: View & Pay your balance (JagNet logins required): cwa.southtexascollege.edu - Phone: Contact Cashiers Payment Center at: (956) 872-3455 - In-Person: Visit any Cashier Office location - Mail (Do Not Send Cash!): South Texas College -Attn: Cashiers Department, P.O.
+- Current Term Balance:

+- View & Pay your balance in JagNet (user logins required) > At menu to left, click: Student Accounts > Pay My Bill

+- Emergency Loans and Prior Term Balance: - View & Pay your balance via JagNet (user logins required): Under Student Apps click: Customer Web Access (CWA icon); Login using your JagNet credentials or, - View & Pay your balance via Customer Web Access (CWA): cwa.southtexascollege.edu (log into CWA using your JagNet credentials) - Phone: Contact Cashiers Payment Center at: (956) 872-3455 - In-Person: Visit any Cashier Office location - Mail (Do Not Send Cash!): South Texas College -Attn: Cashiers Department, P.O.
 Box 9701, McAllen, TX 78502-9701 - Failure to pay the required amount of tuition and fees may cause your classes to be automatically dropped; however, be aware that you may still be liable for certain fees.
-This also applies to student accounts that have a remaining outstanding balance and are under financial aid or are being sponsored by a third party, i.e., Texas Rehabilitation Commission, employer or any other source. - Failure to make payment may result in the account being sent to a contracted Third Party (Collection Agency) and an adverse report filed to one or more of the national credit bureaus.
+This also applies to student accounts that have a remaining outstanding balance and are under financial aid or are being sponsored by a third party, i.e., Texas Rehabilitation Commission, employer or any other source.
+Students must not assume that they were dropped or withdrawn from their classes, and must follow-up to confirm enrollment status. - Failure to make payment may result in the account being sent to a contracted Third Party (Collection Agency) and an adverse report filed to one or more of the national credit bureaus.
 Student will be responsible for the fees of any collection agency, which may be based on a percentage at a maximum of thirty percent of the debt, and all costs and expenses, including reasonable attorney's fees, late fees, interest and/or court costs, incurred with the collection of any monies due to the College.
 Fees will be assessed regardless of payment method. - Financial Aid credits may be applied to any prior term balances.
-It is the student's responsibility to follow up on any unpaid balances; and have to be paid by the student directly.
+It is the student's responsibility to follow up on any unpaid balances that have to be paid by the student directly.
 Failure to pay a debt owed to the College may result in dismissal from attending classes after a specific announced date, ineligibility to take final examinations, or to register until such debts are paid.
-Transcripts, grades, or information about the student will not be released until such debts are paid.
+Transcripts, grades, or information about the student will not be released until such debts are paid or, if a payment arrangement has been established.